Open Access Dissertation

 This research project was partially supported by the Wayne State University President's Translational Enhancement Award and by the Kales Scholarship for Biomedical Engineering students.

 Ereifej, Evon S., "Studying the glial cell response to biomaterials and surface topography for improving the neural electrode interface" (2012).
 Wayne State University Dissertations.
-Paper 436.
+436.